zhangbsn-gt/developer.gov.sg/collections/_products/categories/data-and-apis/cloud-file-transfer/features.md

 This ensures that data from agencies are safe and tamper-proof.

+### HTTPS and SFTP support

+CFT uses HTTPS or SFTP protocols to establish a secure connection and to ensure that data is encrypted.

 ### Audit and monitor functions

 Centralised controls and a simple user-interface offer end-to-end visibility on file transfers.